apaliavy/golangcodestyle/README.md

 * Real world advice for writing maintainable Go programs: https://dave.cheney.net/practical-go/presentations/qcon-china.html This article was originally a workshop at QCon Shanghai 2018.
 Author gives us his advice for best practices writing Go code.

+* Ho to structure your go project: https://github.com/golang-standards/project-layout

+* Packages that you *should not* create: https://dave.cheney.net/2019/01/08/avoid-package-names-like-base-util-or-common

 * Think you understand the Single Responsibility Principle? https://hackernoon.com/you-dont-understand-the-single-responsibility-principle-abfdd005b137

 * Layered Architecture (and how it shows up in Microservice Architectures): https://medium.com/code-smells/layered-architecture-f11bc04c5d6c